francicco/ComparativeGenomicsLab/PartII/AlignmentManipulation.md

 Once the analysis is done can you assess:

-1. What is the predominant mutation occurring at the branch of *Heliconius*?
+1. What predominant mutation occurs at the branch of *Heliconius*?
-2. And how many bases does it involve?
+2. And how many bases and how many events does it involve?

-*Solution 1.* The predominant mutation should be *Insertions*, with over 1.6 Mb.
+*Solution 1.* The predominant mutation, in terms of bases, should be *Insertions*, with over 1.6 Mb, with ~9 thousand events.
+.

 *NOTE:* This command can take a while, if you don't want to wait there's a hidden file named `.HelicChr2.SummarizeMutations.csv` you can run the `mv` command to make it visible:
 ```bash